sloria/www/content/2013-03-28-microprojects.md

 description: Small projects I'm working on.
 date: 2013-03-28

-It was UW-Madison's spring break this past week, so I finally had some time to see family, friends, and improve my programming chops--something I desperately needed to do but haven't had nearly enough time for because of my college classes.
+It was UW-Madison's spring break this past week, so I finally had some time to see family, friends, and improve my programming chops.
 Here are a few things I finished in the past 5 days:

-- [**Reversr**](http://reversr.herokuapp.com)  [\[code\]][reversr-py] - Since I've worked primarily with full-stack web frameworks, i.e. Django and Rails, I wanted to give their micro-sized counterparts, Flask and Sinatra, a fair shot.
+- [**Reversr**](http://reversr.herokuapp.com)  [\[code\]][reversr-py] - Since I've worked primarily with full-stack web frameworks,
+i.e., Django and Rails, I wanted to give their micro-sized counterparts, Flask and Sinatra, a fair shot.
 I also needed a reason to learn the [Web Audio API][webaudio].
 So I made an app with [both][reversr-py] [frameworks][reversr-rb][^1] that just records and plays back audio (in reverse, of course) in a browser.[^2]

 - **Experimenting with [OpenCV][opencv] and [SimpleCV][simplecv]** - Tracking mice and recording their huddling behavior.